 Peter used to know just what to do: prepare the nets and boat, go fishing, take what he caught and sell it in the market.
 Fishing was hard and sometimes dangerous work.
-But Peter knew what to do.
+But Peter knew what was expected of him.
 The memory of the familiar was comforting.

-Just as day was breaking, Peter heard a voice from the shore.
+Just as day was breaking, they heard a voice from the shore.
 “Children, do you have any fish?”
 James’ exasperated response was, “No!”
 “Cast your net on the right side of the boat and you will find some.”

 Ordinarily this would have been irritating.
 But these instructions were familiar.
 This had happened before.
 Peter and John glanced at one another and then tossed the net.
 The sudden weight almost pulled them overboard.
 It couldn’t be!
 It was!
 Fish!
 And they were huge!
 They couldn’t even get the net into the boat.

-Second, when we’re not sure what to do next, as Elizabeth Elliott says, “Do the next thing.”
+Second, when we’re not sure what to do next, as Elizabeth Elliott says, “do the next thing.”
 I’m sure the disciples had prayed for guidance during those days but no clear instructions had come.
 Fishing just seemed like a good idea.
 As it turned out, it was exactly what the Lord wanted them to do.
-Jesus wasleading them, just differently.
+Jesus was leading them, just differently.
 As they did the next thing Jesus met them and directed them.

 Third, Jesus is in complete control.
-Peter and company were experienced fishermen.
+Peter and his friends were experienced fishermen.
 They did their best, yet caught nothing.
 But that morning they discovered (again) that Jesus was sovereign over their decisions, the boat, the sea, the fish, and time.

 In following Jesus there are seasons of bewildering intensity and seasons of bewildering waiting.
 He does not want us to panic during either.
-Jesus is in control of both.
-When you don’t understand him, trust in his promises.
-And when you’re not sure what to do next, do the next thing.
+He is in control of both.
+When you don’t understand his ways, trust his Word.